Trunk roads and motorway third party damage report

 The road network must be managed and maintained as cost effectively as possible.
-Highways England is self-insured; therefore, any successful claims are paid from Public Funds.
+National Highways is self-insured; therefore, any successful claims are paid from Public Funds.

-Highways England is fully committed to compliance with the General Data Protection Regulations (GDPR) and has a legal duty to protect any information we collect from you.
+National Highways is fully committed to compliance with the General Data Protection Regulations (GDPR) and has a legal duty to protect any information we collect from you.